tasnimuldatascience/dog-breed-predictor-app/README.md

 - Simple and interactive user interface powered by Streamlit.

 ## Dataset
-The model is trained on a dataset of various dog breeds, likely sourced from **Stanford Dogs Dataset** or similar datasets.
+The model is trained on a dataset of various dog breeds, likely sourced from **Kaggle**.
 The images are preprocessed and fed into a convolutional neural network (CNN) for classification.

 ## Technologies Used
 - **Python**